bigdatagenomics/adam/docs/source/60_building_apps.md

 To add a new command:

 Extend `Args4jBase` class to specify arguments to the command.
 Arguments are defined using the [args4j library](http://args4j.kohsuke.org/).
-If reading or writing to Parquet, consider including Parquet arguments via `with ParquetArgs`.
+If reading from or writing to Parquet, consider including Parquet arguments via `with ParquetArgs`.

 ```scala
 class MyCommandArgs extends Args4jBase with ParquetArgs {